se-for-sci/se-for-sci.github.io/content/week14_agents/setup.md

 Most harnesses come in all three flavors, you just pick the one you like interacting with best.
 Some harnesses are more feature rich in one flavor.
 For example, Copilot usually adds features to the editor plugin first.
-Claude code and OpenCode favor the TUI.
-Codex favors the GUI.
+Claude Code and OpenCode favor the TUI.

 There's a second component to harnesses, and it's really important: the **system prompt**.
 The reason most model providers have a harness is to provide a system